Songwriter for Independent Artists

 05 You leave with a finished work, clear terms on ownership, and stems if the project needs them.
 Nothing assumed, everything agreed.

 Most artists don’t have a writing problem.
 They have a clarity problem.
-The journal is where I write through both — over 40 pieces on structure, craft, and how the music business actually works.
+The journal is where I write through both — 44 articles on structure, craft, and how the music business actually works.

 Read all notes